wikicite/wcite/README.md

 The file is always sorted by citekey and serialized as pretty-printed, sorted JSON so facilitate comparing versions.

-### Linking back to Wikidata
+### Linking to Wikidata

 The bibliography generated in HTML format includes Wikidata identifiers for each reference.
-Setting document metadata field `wikidata-links` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`) will add two snippets of HTML and CSS to add links from references back to Wikidata.
+Setting document metadata field `wikidata-links` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`) will inject two snippets of JavaScript and CSS to add links from references back to Wikidata.

 ## License